Gethe/klipper_config/README.md

 > This is still very much a work in progress, and has had very little practical
 > testing.

-This is my custom configuration for the Klipper firmware.
+This is my custom configuration for the [Kalico] 3D printer firmware.
 It is designed to be easy to set up, and highly modular.
 I made this primarily to make it easier to share macros and other settings between printers, as well as to provide a config backup in case anything unfortunate happens.

 > [!WARNING]
 > Usage of this config is at your own risk.
 >
 > This config is tailored to my own printers with the specific idiosyncrasies
 > that they have.
-One of those is [Danger-Klipper], so there are options and
+One of those is [Kalico], so there are options and
 > features in use here that won't be compatible with mainline Klipper.

 Details